exo-lang/exo/examples/README.md

 ```

 The `divide_dim` operation splits the last dimension of `C_reg` into two dimensions the latter of which has 8 elements.
-Next, we use the `divide_loop` operator to split apart the loops that operate on the memory `C_reg` and see our first *higher-order scheduling operator* `repeat` which applies a scheduling operator till no new matches are found.
+Next, we use the `divide_loop` operator to split apart the loops that operate on the memory `C_reg` and see our first *higher-order scheduling operator* `repeat` which applies a scheduling operator till the scheduling operation fails.
 The final `simplify` simplifies the index expressions.

 These changes give us a couple of loop nests amenable for mapping onto vector instructions: